-- 1. Extract student enrollment from EIS including all students who were enrolled at any point during the school year and variables laid out in Appendix B, with exception of disciplinary action type, disciplinary begin date, disciplinary end date, disciplinary offense date, and disciplinary primary reason. - 2.
+- Extract student enrollment from EIS including all students who were enrolled at any point during the school year and variables laid out in Appendix B, with exception of disciplinary action type, disciplinary begin date, disciplinary end date, disciplinary offense date, and disciplinary primary reason. - 2.
 Include only primary enrollment student records where the type of service is equal to primary. - 3.
 Exclude any record for which the student is not enrolled on October 1st.
 These excluded students are identified as: - a.
 Students whose enrollment date is after October 1st of the school year. - b.
 Students whose enrollment withdrawal date is on or before October 1st of the school year. - 4.
 Exclude students whose enrollment is less than one day.
 This includes: - f.
 Students whose enrollment begin date is equal to or greater than the student's enrollment end date, or - g.
 Students whose attendance start date is equal to or greater than the student's enrollment withdrawal date. - 5.
-Include only public school enrollment defined as school types "000", "002", or "003". - 6.
-Exclude student records with assignment grade equal to PK, P3, P4, N, or some combination of these. - 7.
-Exclude all schools classified as instructional type of Career and Technical Education or Alternative. - 8.
-Exclude any students who do not have a district or school number. - 9.
-If a student had multiple records with different enrollment beginning dates, include only the record with the most recent enrollment date. - 10.
+Exclude student records with assignment grade equal to PK, P3, P4, N, or some combination of these. - 6.
+Exclude any students who do not have a district or school number. - 7.
+If a student had multiple records with different enrollment beginning dates, include only the record with the most recent enrollment date. - 8.
 If a student had multiple records with the same enrollment beginning dates but multiple enrollment withdrawal dates, include only the record with a null withdrawal date (indicating that the student was enrolled through the end of the year.
-If no withdrawal dates are null, keep the latest withdrawal date. - 11.
-If a student had multiple records with the same enrollment beginning dates and enrollment withdrawal dates but different grade levels, include only the record with the most recent grade enrollment date that occurs before October 1st. - 12.
+If no withdrawal dates are null, keep the latest withdrawal date. - 9.
+If a student had multiple records with the same enrollment beginning dates and enrollment withdrawal dates but different grade levels, include only the record with the most recent grade enrollment date that occurs before October 1st. - 10.
 If a student had multiple records with the same enrollment beginning dates, enrollment withdrawal dates, and grade enrollment dates but multiple grade levels, include only the record with the highest grade level.

-- 13. If a student had multiple records with the same enrollment beginning dates, enrollment withdrawal dates, grade enrollment dates, and grade levels but different demographics (i.e., economically disadvantaged status), keep the affirmative demographic. - 14.
-If a student had multiple records with the same enrollment beginning dates, enrollment withdrawal dates, grade enrollment dates, grade levels, demographics but different schools and districts, keep only the record for which the student has attendance recorded for October 1st. - 15.
+- 11. If a student had multiple records with the same enrollment beginning dates, enrollment withdrawal dates, grade enrollment dates, and grade levels but different demographics (i.e., economically disadvantaged status), keep the affirmative demographic. - 12.
+If a student had multiple records with the same enrollment beginning dates, enrollmentwithdrawal dates, grade enrollment dates, grade levels, demographics but different schools and districts, keep only the record for which the student has attendance recorded for October 1st. - 13.
 Calculate for schools, districts, and the state by totaling the number of students overall and for each student group highlighted in step #1 above. - a.
 Student race is determined based on the hierarchal race consistent with Accountability.